-You, sir, must be aware that some of the immediate acts of Sir Francis's administration, upon our taking office, excited much and increasing dissatisfaction; and the prevailing opinion that the course of public affairs was in accordance with views of those who constituted the executive council, rendered it inevitable that they would incur the same odium as had been heretofore heaped upon their predecessors.
-If the council did not advise upon public affairs, though sworn to do so, it was just the country should know it; nor would it have been excusable (after its re-construction by the Lieut.
+You, sir, must be aware that some of the immediate acts of Sir Francis's administration, upon our taking office, excited much and increasing dissatisfaction; and the prevailing opinion that the course of public affairs was in accordance with the views of those who constituted the executive council, rendered it inevitable that they would incur the same odium as had been heretofore heaped upon their predecessors.
+If the council did not advise upon public affairs, tho' sworn to do so, it was just the country should know it;

+nor would it have been excusable (after its reconstruction by the Lieut.
 Governor in compliance with the wishes of the late Assembly) to hold the office as a sinecure in the character of a cypher.
-In such case, the change would have been deceptive.
-It would in appearance have implied an acquiescence with the views and wishes of the Representatives of the People, while at the same time it in secret practically defeated them.
-It would have been a fraud upon the known and avowed expectations of the House, and the country.
+In such case, the change would have been deceptive.-It would in appearance have implied an acquiescence with the views and wishes of the Representatives of the People, while at the same time it in secret practically defeated them.
+It would have been a fraud upon the known and avowed expectations of the Heuse, and the country.

-Justice therefore and honor required, if the people, the Assembly, and Council had entertained wrong notions of the nature and extent of these executive duties, that the error should be corrected.
-The late executive council, under these circumstances, prayed, "that the affairs of the Province might "be allowed to pass under their review for such advice as their consciences "might suggest, preparatory to the final and discretionary action of the "King's representative upon those affairs.
-And that should such a course "not be deemed wise and admissible by the Lieutenant Governor, the "Council most respectfully prayed that they might be allowed to disabuse "the public from a misapprehension of the nature and extent of the duties "confided to them."
-To this request, equally dictated by justice to themselves and honor to the country, Sir Francis replied, "that should they be "of opinion that the oath they had taken, required them to retire from his "confidence, rather than from the principles they had avowed, he begged "that on his account they would not for a moment hesitate to do so."
+Justice, therefore, & honor required, if the people, the Assembly & the Council had entertained wrong notions of the nature & extent of these executive duties, that the error should be cor-The late executive council, under rected these circumstances, prayed, " that the affairs "of the Province might be allowed to pass "under their review for such advice as their "consciences might suggest, preparatory to "the final and discretionary action of the "King's representative upon those affairs .-" And that should such a course not be deem-"ed wise and admissible by the Licutenant " Governor, the Council most respectfully " prayed that they might be allowed to disa-"buse the public from a mesapprehension of " the nature and extent of the duties confided " to them."
+To this request, equally dictated by justice to themselves and honor to the country.
+Sir Francis replied, "that should "they be of opinion that the oath they had " taken, required them to retire from his con-"fidence, rather than from the principles they " had avowed, He begged that on his account " they would not for a moment hesitate to do " so."

-It would have been discreditable to adopt (if it was not so to propose) this retraction of sound and expedient principles, as the terms upon which we might have held our offices and salaries without the active performance of the Executive functions upon which a confiding community justly presumed.
+It would have been discreditable to adopt (if it was not so to propose) this retraction of sound and expedient principles, as the terms upon which we might have held our offices & salaries without the active performance of the Executive functions upon which a confiding community justly presumed.

-The late Council, of course, tendered their resignations; which Sir Francis accepted.
-This request and Sir F's refusal to conduct his administration upon those principles were communicated by him to the Assembly; who, so far from dissenting from these views, even transcended them and passed the following resolution:
+The late Council, of course, tenderedtheir resignations; which SirFrancis accepted.
+This request and Sir F's refusal to conduct his admi nistration upon those principles were communicated by him to the Assembly; who, so far from dissenting from these views, even transcended them and passed the following resolution: